Passover Seder Dinner

 - The major dietary restriction during the week of Passover is the ban of leavened bread, or chometz.
 Chometz is as bread made from (wheat, oat, spelt, rye, or barley) flour that has been in contact with water for more than 18 minutes and therefore had a chance to rise.
 Before Passover, the house is traditionally cleansed of chometz.

-Fundamental to the Seder table is the Seder plate, which has on it the following items:
+Fundamental to the Seder table is the Seder plate, which has on it the following items.
+If you're looking to purchase a beautiful seder plate, check out our story 10 Beautiful Seder Plates for Passover.

 - Zeroah, a lamb's shankbone symbolizing the ancient Passover sacrifice